Rotherham: Transport

+There are generally three South Yorkshire Supertram services per hour from Rotherham Central in each direction between Parkgate and Sheffield Cathedral.

 Culture and attractions

 Museums

-The Magna Science Adventure Centre, an interactive science and adventure centre built in a former steel works in Templeborough, has become one of the most popular tourist destinations in the region.
+The Magna Science Adventure Centre is an interactive science and adventure centre built in a former steel works in Templeborough.
+It has become one of the most popular tourist destinations in the region.

-Clifton Park Museum medium-sized museum in Clifton Park.
-Admission is free.
+Clifton Park Museum is a medium-sized museum in Clifton Park.

 Entertainment

 The Civic Theatre and an Arts Centre is in the town centre.

 The Westgate district of the town centre is the focal point of Rotherham's nightlife.

+In 2015, the historic Three Crane Inn reopened on High Street in the town centre as an antiques shop.
+It closed in 2019, but reopened that year as a micropub.
+The Three Cranes Inn is Rotherham's oldest secular building and dates back to 1470.

-In 2019, work began on the former Tesco site on forge island to build a multiplex cinema, 4 restaurants, new urban public space and a hotel.
-The project, first mooted in the early 2000s has experienced many delays and is now scheduled open in 2024, more than 20 years after the scheme was proposed.
+In 2019, work began on the former Tesco site on Forge island to build a multiplex cinema, 4 restaurants, new urban public space and a hotel.
+The project, first mooted in the early 2000s experienced many delays and finally opened in 2024, more than 20 years after the scheme was proposed.